OpenOCL/openocl.github.io/_api/ocl_system.md

 ---
+content_markdown: ~
-content_markdown: "The system is implemented by inheriting from the System class.
+description: "The system is implemented by inheriting from the System class.
 You need to implement the two methods setupVariables and setupEquation.
 Have a look at the VanDerPolSystem.m in the Examples folder get an impression on how it works."
 left_code_blocks: ~
 methods:
   - content: "Adds a state variable to the system.
 This function must be called within the setupEquation method."